peterwilsoncc/doitlive.peterwilson.cc/plugins/query-monitor/readme.txt

 * Force the `Core` and `Non-Core` filter items to the bottom of the list, so plugins and themes takes precedence.
 * Add an entry for the Settings screen to the narrow view nav menu.
 * Add the admin notice hooks to the list of concerned actions for the Admin Screen panel.

-### 3.3.0 ###

-New features!
-Read about them here: https://querymonitor.com/blog/2019/02/new-features-in-query-monitor-3-3/

-* Introduce sub-menus for displaying Hooks in Use for each panel.
-* Output the call stack and responsible component when `wp_die()` is called.
-* Support for JavaScript (Jed) translations in WordPress 5.0+.
-* Add render timing for blocks using the new hooks introduced in WordPress 5.1.
-* Introduce a toggle to display QM on the side of the window.
-* Allow non-string values to be used in the logger message.
-They'll be presented as JSON formatted strings.
-* Allow boolean values to be used in log message contexts.
-* Add some margin to the Close button so it doesn't get covered up so much by scroll bars.
-* Prefix QM's cookie name with `wp-` to ensure interoperability with caches and proxies.
-* Separate the Scripts and Styles collector and outputter so they're actually two separate panels.
-* Add support for opcode cache detection separate from the object cache detection.
-* Rename the main QM container to get around the fact that its name clashes with the plugin rows in older versions of WordPress.
-* Avoid using `wp_parse_url()` as it was only introduced in WP 4.4.

-### 3.2.2 ###

-* Support for nested content blocks (eg. in columns).
-* Hide long innerHTML content of blocks behind a toggle.
-* Add validation of the referenced media file in media blocks.
-* Ensure asset URLs include the `ver` query arg.
-* Tweak the warning colours.
-* Coding standards.
-* Layout tweaks.